DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 _And this is world-wide phenomena._

-_Not only demons, but also foreign gods, cryptids and even spirits took away human cities._
+_Not only demons, but also sidhes, cryptids and even spirits took away human cities._

 But with defeat of demon hero Vanessa situation changed.
 Now, demons are escaping from this capital.